 “We did [the meditation classes] first together so employees know this was a priority supported by the organization, so they would then feel comfortable later when they felt they needed to take advantage of that benefit,” Dorsett said.

-A Passion for Investing in Communities That Begins with Its Own Team
+A Passion for Investing in Communities That Begins with its Own Team

 “‘Bring our whole selves to work’ is a constant refrain you will hear me saying,” said Ellis Carr, President and CEO of Capital Impact Partners and CEO of CDC Small Business Finance (the organization that Capital Impact just formed its newest enterprise with).
 “This includes all of our backgrounds, all of our experiences, the things that make us who we are every day.
 This is what creates our unique culture and imbues a sense of pride in everything that we do.”